MajorZiploc/tooling_notes/inkscape/notes.md

 Selector Tool (s) (like normal mode in vim) many commands expect you to be in this mode

 Node Tool (n)
+NOTE: select or deselect nodes outward from currently selected nodes hover over a selected node and scroll up or down
+    good for proportional editing of a shape select move, select more move, select more move...

 Pen Tool (b)
 NOTE: use 'Create Bspline path' option